PrakharMahajan/text-summ-mlops/README.md

 # text-summ-mlops
 Text summarization, a core NLP task, creates concise summaries.
 My project combines advanced NLP with MLOps for efficient summarization.
-This fusion optimizes linguistic understanding, model deployment, and management in a condensed, accessible form, within 350 characters.
+This fusion optimizes linguistic understanding, model deployment, and management in a condensed, accessible form.